-Niccolò Suggio [...], said to be well-known Florentine painter, was charged with copying an apparently contemporary painting of the Madonna in the house of Mariotto di Luca Ciarperi.
+Niccolò Soggi, who had a reputation as a well-known Florentine painter, was charged with copying an apparently contemporary painting of the Madonna in the house of Mariotto di Luca Ciarperi.
 The shepherdess said the Madonna looked as she did in the painting, and this was how she wished to be revered.